Cookie preferences

 Kuala Lumpur city skyline illuminated at night with high-rise towers and glowing windows.

 The Petronas Twin Towers are the obvious starting point.
-KLCC station on the Kelana Jaya LRT line stops directly at the towers' base — no car needed here, and driving to KLCC is genuinely not worth the RM 5–8 per hour parking charge at Suria KLCC.
+KLCC station on the Kelana Jaya LRT line stops directly at the towers' base — no car needed here, and driving to KLCC is genuinely not worth the parking charge at Suria KLCC, around RM 4–5 per hour.
 Entry to the Skybridge (floor 41) and Observation Deck (floor 86) requires advance booking, particularly between November and February.
-The surrounding KLCC Park is free, open around the clock, and one of the finest urban parks in Southeast Asia.
+The surrounding KLCC Park is free, open 24 hours, and a large, well-kept public park.
 For the best exterior view of the towers, visit the park fountain at dusk or book the Traders Hotel Sky Bar across the road.
-KL Tower (Menara KL), a 15-minute walk or short Grab from KLCC, adds a second skyline viewpoint at 421 metres — the Atmosphere 360 revolving restaurant at the summit makes a worthwhile dinner booking for a meal with a view.
+KL Tower (Menara KL), about a 15-minute walk or short Grab from KLCC, adds a second skyline viewpoint at 421 metres — the Atmosphere 360 revolving restaurant at the summit makes a worthwhile dinner booking for a meal with a view.

 Bukit Bintang is KL's retail and street food core.
 Pavilion KL, Lot 10, and the Starhill Gallery connect via covered walkways and Bukit Bintang MRT station.
 Jalan Alor, one street east of the main shopping strip, runs open-air food stalls and restaurants from late afternoon until around 2 AM — satay, grilled seafood, and hawker classics from across Malaysia.
 You do not need a car for this entire zone.
 Parking in Bukit Bintang is expensive, the streets are congested, and every destination here is within five minutes of the nearest MRT or monorail station.
 Plan your city-centre days on the rail network and save a rental car for the days you want to go further.